24

 Every stage has a clear owner.
 If it’s not your stage, stay in your lane — and trust the system to route it.

 Triages incoming signals.
 Verifies fields.
 Routes to MSD.
 Monitors capacity.
+Governs intake and workflow.

 MSD